anish-sk/CS6910_Assignment1/README.md

   ```
   train_stats -- List of tuple (training accuracy, average training loss) of entire dataset after every epoch of training
   valid_stats -- List of tuple (validation accuracy, average validation loss) of entire dataset after every epoch of training
-  test_stats -- Tuple (test accuracy, average test loss) of entire dataset for the trained model
+  test_stat -- Tuple (test accuracy, average test loss) of entire dataset for the trained model
   ```
   All the hyparameters, loss and accuracy are also logged in **WANDB**.
 - In order to run a new sweep in **WANDB**, run :